 - IT support when you encounter issues associated with the technical aspects of CNnect.

-Students will be guided by the study and assessment timetable for this 20-week course.
+Students will be guided by the study and assessment timetable for this 10-week course.
 Specific themes will be covered as outlined in the study and assessment timetable.
-Week 1 is an orientation week whereby students are encouraged to explore in CNnect, and to become familiar with the online learning environment.
 Below is a typical example of the schedule:

-- Weeks 9 – 12: Theme 3 – Specific population / presentations
+- Weeks 6 – 8: Theme 3: Specific populations / presentations

 On successful completion of this course, it is anticipated you will be better able to: